-A plastic surgeon who intentionally injured his patients has had his jail term increased to 20 years.
+A plastic surgeon who intentionally injured his patients during breast surgery has had his jail term increased to 20 years.

 Ian Paterson was initially sentenced to 15 years at the Nottingham Crown Court in May 2017.
 He was charged with 17 counts of wounding with intent.

 This month, the Appeal Court judges said this was “not sufficient” to reflect the seriousness of his crime and added an additional five years.

 One of the judges, Lady Justice Hallett, described Paterson’s treatment of his patients as “brutal and sustained”.

 Mr Paterson appeared at the Court of Appeal via video link.

 The court case centred on 10 patients who were treated at private hospitals operated by Spire Healthcare.
 Prior to this, Paterson worked as a surgeon for the NHS and treated over 4,000 patients.

 To date, his victims have received almost £10 million in compensation from the NHS.
 Later this year, more than 600 private patients will pursue civil action against the disgraced plastic surgeon.